Apply Now

 PhD Students

-Guidelines for presence at Technion and workwhile receiving a scholarship
+Guidelines for presence at Technion and work

 The scope of the stay in Technion for a student who receives a scholarship is relative to the size of the scholarship and in accordance with the provisions below.